Have you written a book that you want to publish?

 IngramSpark is for authors and publishers with only a few books to sell.
 Lightning Source (http://www.lightningsource.com) is for publishers with a larger list of titles to publish.
 The main benefit of Ingram Spark is that you can set your discount to retailer, which can mean more money for you, if you choose to give a short discount, such as 20%.
 See the following article for more information:

 IngramSpark charges $49 to upload your book for print distribution.
 They will also distribute your ebooks for you, which costs $25.
 If you do both, they will only charge you $49 total:

 However, if you want to make revisions to your title later, they will charge you $25:

 In addition, IngramSpark charges a $12 yearly fee to keep your book in their catalogue.
 KDP is free.

 IngramSpark’s file submission requirements are also more stringent than those of KDP.
 For the last seven years, I have helped authors navigate the tricky waters of IngramSpark/Lightning Source’s requirements.
 I create interior and cover files that meet their publishing standards.
 See this PDF to see an overview of IngramSpark’s requirements:

 Mention this book, and we will give you a 25% discount!

 NookPress also offers an option to publish your book.
 If you publish your print book through NookPress, it will be available in the online Barnes & Noble bookstore.

 So which print publisher should you choose?
-CreateSpace or IngramSpark?
-If you only have one or two books, I would definitely recommend using CreateSpace.
+KDP or IngramSpark?
+If you only have one or two books, I would definitely recommend using KDP.
 It’s user friendly, free, and print proof copies are cheap, if you’d like a print copy sent to you (they cost much more at IngramSpark).